 Waters of the United States (WOTUS)

-The Environmental Protection Agency (EPA) and Department of the Army issued its final WOTUS rule on Dec.
-30, 2022.
+The Environmental Protection Agency (EPA) and Department of the Army issued their final WOTUS rule in January 2023.
 Under the Clean Water Act (CWA), the WOTUS Rule determines which bodies of water fall under federal jurisdiction.
 The radical expansion of federal authority over private property wetlands across the country will require owners to spend more time and money on compliance.
-The U.S. Supreme Court is currently considering a significant WOTUS case—Sackett v.
-Environmental Protection Agency.
-NFIB filed an amicus brief in the Sackett case, which argues the Supreme Court should find that EPA has exceeded its federal authority under the Clean Water Act (CWA).

 Scope 3